Clinical Research Supply

 ExaVeyra works with investigators at every stage of translational research — from early-phase IND preparation to Phase 1 and Phase 2 clinical supply.
 We coordinate custom formulations of:

-- ✦MSC-derived exosomes from specific donor cell sources (Wharton's jelly, adipose, placental, bone marrow)
+- ✦Exosomes from specific donor cell sources (Wharton's jelly, adipose, placental, bone marrow)

 - ✦Engineered and surface-modified extracellular vesicles with targeted cargo loading